Emeritus Professor of Law

 Highly Recommended: Criminal Procedure I, Criminal Procedure II, Trial Practice, Evidence & Trial Practice

 This course will be led by Professor Leo Romero.
-He will be assisted by three adjuncts--two adjuncts assigned to the course by the Bernalillo County Public Defender’s Office and by one adjunct assigned by the Bernalillo County District Attorney’s office.
+He will be assisted by four adjuncts--two adjuncts assigned to the course by the Bernalillo County Public Defender’s Office and by two assigned by the Bernalillo County District Attorney’s office.

 Law School Credit and Grading

 The course will be offered for four credits, and will be graded on a “CR”, “C-”, ”D+”, “D”, “D-“, “F” basis.
 Although the course includes a field experience component, it does not count toward the required six credit hours of “in-house” clinic.